Stepmom Accused of Killing 4-Year-Old Son in San Bernardino County: Sheriff’s Officials

 He was pronounced dead the next day at 5:20 p.m.

-A GoFundMe campaign created by his family said he was due to turn five next month.
+A GoFundMe campaign created by his family said he was due to turn 5 next month.

-The page also said he suffered and brain aneurysm, and had been in a coma and on life support.
+The page also said he suffered a brain aneurysm, and had been in a coma and on life support.
 It appeared his birth mother had traveled from out of state to be by his side.

 Investigators who were put on the case interviewed the child’s relatives and uncovered information that led them to believe the toddler’s injuries were not accidental.